charles2gan/GDA-android-reversing-Tool/README.md

 # ˇ Installing

   Not yet, just double-click the bin and you can enjoy it.
+  NOTE：
+  This is not an open source project，at least，in the short term.
+You can use the free tools and some open source scripts published here.

 # ˇ False positive report